ghafeleb/Incentive_Systems_for_New_Mobility_Services/README.md

 # Dependencies
 <p align="justify">
   The required packages must be installed via Anaconda or pip before running the codes.
-Download and install **Python 2.x version** from [Python 2.x Version](https://www.python.org/downloads/).
+Download and install <b>Python 2.x version</b> from  <a href="https://www.python.org/downloads/">Python 2.x Version</a>.
 You can install the required packages via pip using the following command:
 </p>

 ```